branavan96/branavan96/README.md

 </picture>

 ## Summary
-I am a BSc Mathematics graduate, who is currently looking for roles in Data Science.
+I am a BSc Mathematics graduate from Brunel University, who is currently looking for roles in Data Science.
 You can have a look at the projects that I have done at the HyperionDev Data Science Bootcamp.

 As well as this, I have good conversational language skills in French.
 As well as this I can work well in a team and use Microsoft Office.